bjascob/amrlib/README.md

 ## AMR Models
-The system uses two different Neural Network models for parsing and generation.
+The system includes two different neural-network models for parsing and one for generation.

+* Parse (StoG) model **parse_t5 gives 81 SMATCH score** with LDC2020T02.
+This model uses the pretrained HuggingFace T5 transformer model to convert sentences to graph-encoded sequences which are then deserialized into an AMR graph.

-The parsing (StoG) model comes from [jcyk/AMR-gs](https://github.com/jcyk/AMR-gs), the details of which can be found in this [paper](https://arxiv.org/abs/2004.05572).
-The version of the model used here eliminates much of the data abstraction (aka anonymization) used in the original code.
-During testing, this model achieves a **77 SMATCH score** with LDC2020T02.
+* Parse (StoG) model **parse_gsii gives 77 SMATCH score** with LDC2020T02.
+This model comes from [jcyk/AMR-gs](https://github.com/jcyk/AMR-gs), the details of which can be found in this [paper](https://arxiv.org/abs/2004.05572).
+The version of the model used here eliminates much of the data abstraction (aka anonymization) used in the original code

+* Generation (GtoS) **generate_t5 gives a BLEU score of 43** with LDC2020T02.
+Similar to parse_t5,
-The generation (GtoS) model takes advantage of the pretrained [HuggingFace](https://github.com/huggingface/transformers) T5 transformer.
+the model takes advantage of the pretrained [HuggingFace](https://github.com/huggingface/transformers) T5 transformer.
 Details on using this type of model for generation can be found in this [paper](https://arxiv.org/abs/2007.08426).
 The model is fine-tuned to translate AMR graphs to English sentences.
-The retrained model achieves a **BLEU score of 43** with LDC2020T02.

 ## Documentation